Concordium/concordium-node/docs/data-storage.md

 (asymptotically) lookups, insertions, and updates to the hash of the root and subtrees.

-The trees are stored in a straighforward way on when serialized.
-Leafs store the value, and inner nodes store pointers to the left and right subtrees (pointers in the sense of offset from the start of the file).
+The trees are stored in a straightforward way when serialized.
+Leaves store the value, and inner nodes store pointers to the left and right subtrees (pointers in the sense of offset from the start of the file).